iBridges GUI#

 To install the iBridges GUI, you can download a binary file from:

-(NOTE, this still an experimental feature, and not generally recommended)
+(NOTE, this currently an experimental feature, and not generally recommended)

 iBridges-for-iRODS/iBridges-GUI